bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 We'll start with `usersIndex`, which is a value of type `Handler [User]`.

-For the sake of this example our collection of users will be some example data.
+For the sake of this example our collection of users will be some static, sample data.
 I might do another post on my experience of using [Beam](https://tathougies.github.io/beam/) in a Servant application, but for now let's keep it simple.

 ```haskell
 users :: [User]